okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 1. Select **Add Identity Provider** and then select **<StackSnippet snippet="idp" inline />**.

-1. In the **Add an Identity Provider** dialog box, define the following:
+1. In the **Add an Identity Provider** dialog, define the following:

     <StackSnippet snippet="appidpinokta" />